lambdaclass/mina_bridge/README.md

 If the Aligned Service Manager call returns true, this means that a Mina Proof of State of some candidate state (whose hash is known by the contract), checked against the Bridge’s tip state (consensus checking), was verified.
 Then this candidate state is now the tip state, and so its hash is stored in the contract.

-The contract is deployed by a `contract_deployer` crate with an initial state that is the eleventh state from the transition frontier’s tip.
+The contract is deployed by a `contract_deployer` crate with an initial state that is the eleventh state from the Mina node [transition frontier’s](#transition-frontier) tip.

-The `contract_deployer` asks the Mina node for the eleventh state and deploys the contract using that state as the initial one, assuming it is valid
+The `contract_deployer` asks the Mina node for the eleventh state and deploys the contract using that state as the initial one, assuming it is valid.

 #### Gas cost